 I cannot tell a lie.
 One of the highlights of my hosted trip to Fredericksburg, VA was a visit to Ferry Farm – George Washington’s boyhood home from age six to age twenty-two.

-We’ve all heard the tale of George chopping down a cherry tree; if it were true, it would have happened at Ferry Farm.
+We’ve all heard the tale of George chopping down a cherry tree, right?
+If it were true, it would have happened at Ferry Farm.
 It’s also where he threw a stone across the Rappahannock River and copied down the Rules of Civility.
 A lot happened at Ferry Farm!

 The framework of the family home was discovered in 2008 after an exhaustive archaeological search spanning decades.
 Now the Washington farmhouse has been reproduced as a living history museum for all ages to explore.